gojimmypi/IoT_BBQ/Assignments/Final_Project_Report.md

 * I created the video footage of the project in action on my phone and took all the pictures, but the final consolidated video was assembled and subtitled by someone else.
 Thank you!!!

+See the Class Assignment [additional links](https://github.com/gojimmypi/IoT_BBQ/tree/main/Assignments#links) for other resources.